Hayley Smith (American Dad!): Romance

-There have been numerous scenes that allude to Hayley being bisexual.
+There have been multiple scenes that allude to Hayley being bisexual.
 In the episode "Haylias", there's a scene where Hayley tells her parents that she's planning to leave the United States to go to France to live a more uninhibited life as well as engage in a string of wild love affairs, including one with a woman named Simone.
 Additionally, In the episode "Pulling Double Booty", she suggests that she and her then boyfriend, Stan's body double, Bill, have a threesome with their waitress.
 In Season 12, Jeff and Hayley try to have a child and it is revealed that Jeff is not human.
 After Roger agrees to carry Jeff as a surrogate mother so he can be reborn as a human, Jeff gets reborn through Roger and is human once again.
 But, due to how difficult Roger was during the pregnancy, Hayley feels that she isn't ready for a baby and Jeff agrees, having just been born himself.

 Snot in the episode Jenny Fromdabloc appears to have a crush on Hayley since he was four or five.
 It is clear that Snot still has feelings for Hayley as the episode Jenny Fromdabloc shows as Snot becomes a teenager.
 Hayley rejects him multiple times in this episode, but in the episode The Missing Kink, Hayley realizes that Snot loves her and opens her heart to him for the first time.
 But Snot rejects because he realizes he loved her when he pursued her and she rejected him so, he fakes being gay with Barry in The Missing Kink!
-Hayley then, feels awkward about the situation and says “I had no idea!” and moves on from Snot.
+Hayley then, feels awkward about the situation and says "I had no idea!" and moves on from Snot.
 Snot and Hayley don't communicate after this episode as their affair is over.